JanHerca/urantiapedia/output/wikijs/fr/book/Christianity/Paradise_Lost_and_Regained/Paradise_Lost_2.md

 Fast by Hell-gate and kept the fatal key,
 Risen, and with hideous outcry rushed between.

-“O father, what intends thy hand,” she cried,
-“Against thy only son?
+« O father, what intends thy hand, » she cried, “Against thy only son?
 What fury, O son,
 Possesses thee to bend that mortal dart
 Against thy father's head?
 And know'st for whom?